PriyankWebpage/UMBC-DATA606-Capstone/docs/proposal.md

 **Model Selection:**

-  **a.
-Logistic Regression**
+  **5.4.1 Logistic Regression**

    - Logistic regression can be effectively used for wine quality prediction by modeling the relationship between various features (such as acidity, sugar content, pH, etc.) and the binary target variable indicating wine quality (e.g., good or poor quality).
 As a binary classifier, logistic regression estimates the probability that a given wine sample belongs to a particular quality class.
 The model applies the logistic function to a linear combination of input features, producing an output between 0 and 1, which can be interpreted as the probability of the wine being of good quality.

   **Classification Report on Training Data**